Swizec/nightowls/manuscript/foreword.md

+# From disgruntled developer, to founder, to burnout

 I was 21 when I quit my first real job.

 What started as a great opportunity for a high school senior to sharpen his coding chops, turned into daily frustration over management, stress and terrible working conditions.